-- Discuss strengthening or developing gambling-related policies through the county schools of focus.
-These can include: - Prohibit any form of gambling being allowed during lunch or recess - Prohibit gambling-themed events being held for student participation - Prohibit school-related gambling fundraisers involving students: selling raffle tickets, working a casino night, etc. - Prohibit gambling at any school sporting events - Block online gambling sites on school servers - Include a clear outline of when and where all rules are in effect - Include a list of consequences (detention, suspension, parent notification) and how each will be enforced
+- Discuss strengthening or developing gambling-related policies through the community schools of focus.
+These can include: - o Prohibit any form of gambling being allowed during lunch or recess; - o Prohibit gambling-themed events being held for student participation; - o Prohibit school-related gambling fundraisers involving students: selling raffle tickets, working a casino night, etc.;

+- o Prohibit gambling at any school sporting events; - o Block online gambling sites on school servers; - o Include a clear outline of when and where all rules are in effect;

+o Include a list of consequences (detention, suspension, parent notification) and how each will be enforced.